-It will make a minimum of sustainable investments with an environmental objective:% in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy It promotes Environmental/Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of 20% of sustainable investments with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with a social objective It will make a minimum of sustainable investments with a social objective:% It promotes E/S characteristics, but will not make any sustainable investments
+Yes No × investment does not It will make a minimum of It promotes Environmental/Social (E/S) × characteristics and while it does not have as sustainable investments with an its objective a sustainable investment, it will environmental objective: % and that the investee have a minimum proportion of 20% of sustainable investments in economic activities that qualify as environmentally with an environmental objective in sustainable under the EU economic activities that qualify as The EU Taxonomy Taxonomy environmentally sustainable under the system laid down in in economic activities that EU Taxonomy do not qualify as with an environmental objective in × establishing a list of environmentally economic activities that do not sustainable under the EU qualify as environmentally Taxonomy economic activities. sustainable under the EU Taxonomy That Regulation does with a social objective × economic activities.
+It will make a minimum of It promotes E/S characteristics, but will not investments with an make any sustainable investments sustainable investments with a social objective: \\\% investment means an investment in an economic activity that contributes to an environmental or social objective, provided that the significantly harm any environmental or social objective companies follow good governance is a classification environmentally not include a list of socially sustainable sustainable